Freedom of Information

 - the services we offer

-Download the Summary Disclosure Logs of Freedom of Information Act requests received by the Trust.
-This Log is updated quarterly.
+Download the Summary Disclosure Logs of Freedom of Information Act requests received by the Trust prior to 2018.

 You may first wish to search the Trust’s website to find out if the information you require has already been published before requesting information under the Freedom of Information Act.